 materials needed to build a house

-Selecting the right materials can be overwhelming.
+Selecting the right construction materials can be overwhelming.
 Here are some tips to help you make informed decisions:

 1. Consider Your Budget: Strike a Balance Between Cost and Quality.